hiiamboris/red-wiki/Red-System-v2-Wish-List.md

 ## Requested
 These features have been requested for inclusion in Red/System V2.

 1. Add support for string comparison to `=` operator. `=` would be a case-insensitive comparison, while `==`could be used for a case-sensitive one.
-(See https://github.com/dockimbel/Red/issues/8)
+See [issue #8] (https://github.com/dockimbel/Red/issues/8).

 2. The = and == operators should be used for almost-equal and strict-equal for float values.

 3. stack-local struct values.
-(See https://github.com/dockimbel/Red/issues/115)
+See [issue #115] (https://github.com/dockimbel/Red/issues/115).

 4. Allow type casting chaining.
-(See https://github.com/dockimbel/Red/issues/132 and https://github.com/dockimbel/Red/issues/142)
+See [issue #132] (https://github.com/dockimbel/Red/issues/132) and [issue #142] (https://github.com/dockimbel/Red/issues/142).

 5. Add a `break` keyword for early escaping from loops.
-(See https://github.com/dockimbel/Red/issues/166)
+See [issue #166] (https://github.com/dockimbel/Red/issues/166).

 6. Pointer to enum type name.
-(See https://github.com/dockimbel/Red/issues/297)
+See [issue #297] (https://github.com/dockimbel/Red/issues/297).

-7. Allow byte! as index. (https://github.com/dockimbel/Red/issues/318)
+7. Allow byte! as index.
+See [issue #318] (https://github.com/dockimbel/Red/issues/318).

 8. Replace #define pre-processor construct.
-The options are explained at [Pre-processor #define replacement](https://github.com/dockimbel/Red/wiki/Alternatives-to-Red-System-pre-processor-%23define)
+The options are explained at [Pre-processor #define replacement](https://github.com/dockimbel/Red/wiki/Alternatives-to-Red-System-pre-processor-%23define).

 ## Rejected
 These features will not be incorporated into Red/System V2.